ashrielbrian/bible_semsearch/README.md

 # Introduction

-Semantic search of the Bible, comparing OpenAI's Ada v2 and `SentenceTransfomer` embeddings.
+Search the NIV and NKJV semantically [here](https://bible-semsearch.streamlit.app/).

-*Inspired by Christoffer Rehn's* [`bible-search`](https://github.com/hoffa/bible-search).
+Generates OpenAI Ada v2 and `all-mpnet-base-v2` embeddings for the NIV and NKJV Bible translations, and makes it searchable with a simple API.

 # Getting Started